Magnetic moment: Atoms, molecules, and elementary particles

 Contributions due to the sources of the first kind can be calculated from knowing the distribution of all the electric currents (or, alternatively, of all the electric charges and their velocities) inside the system, by using the formulas below.

-On the other hand, the magnitude of each elementary particle's intrinsic magnetic moment is a fixed number, often measured experimentally to a great precision.
+Contributions due to particle spin sum the magnitude of each elementary particle's intrinsic magnetic moment, a fixed number, often measured experimentally to a great precision.
 For example, any electron's magnetic moment is measured to be -9.284764×10^-24 J/T. The direction of the magnetic moment of any elementary particle is entirely determined by the direction of its spin, with the negative value indicating that any electron's magnetic moment is antiparallel to its spin.

 The net magnetic moment of any system is a vector sum of contributions from one or both types of sources.

 For example, the magnetic moment of an atom of hydrogen-1 (the lightest hydrogen isotope, consisting of a proton and an electron) is a vector sum of the following contributions: